-After analysis of the logs at Naingopo and re-interpretation of the seismic in the area around Naingopo and Prospect P ("Kambundu"), it was determined the best location to drill the next Damara Fold Belt well is Prospect I. Permits for the land access/use and water have been submitted and construction activities for the road and drill site are underway.
-The spud of Prospect I is anticipated for June 2025.
+After analysis of the logs at Naingopo and re-interpretation of the seismic in the area around Naingopo and Prospect P ("Kambundu"), it was determined the best location to drill the next Damara Fold Belt well is Prospect I. The Company is completing permitting requirements and obtaining all regulatory approvals.
+Pre-construction activities are currently underway, including, de-brushing, de-mining, access road infrastructure development and drill site preparation.
+Permitting for road and pad construction is proceeding and we expect the rig to move in late June with spud shortly thereafter.